 In the old days, you’d get the eye doctor’s report and understand where and what the problem was in the eye.
 You would do your functional vision assessment and put program planning in place.
 That was a nice, smooth trajectory.
 Now we’re getting clean eye reports, yet the children are obviously visually impaired.
 This creates confusion for doctors, educators and families.

 What’s the result of this confusion?

 The eye doctor will say, “there’s nothing wrong with the child’s eyes” and dismiss the child.
-The parents knows something’s wrong with the way the child sees but can’t get a diagnosis of the problem.
+The parents know something’s wrong with the way the child sees but can’t get a diagnosis of the problem.
 Without a diagnosis, the child begins school with no understanding of the impact of CVI on learning.
-Many do not believe the child has a visual impairment because the educational community has limited knowledge of CVI.
+Many do not believe the child has a visual impairment because the educational community also has limited knowledge of CVI.
 They mislabel children as “cognitively impaired,” “autistic” or as having “ADHD” when in fact the child lacks visual access.
 Their visual behaviors are not well understood.
 CVI is not well understood.

 How can that disconnect be addressed?

 The dynamic has shifted towards increased collaboration between the medical and educational communities.
 I might see a child who has the unique visual behaviors of CVI and I need to communicate that functional visual assessment to the eye doctor.
 We have to partner around CVI and share information between our disciplines for diagnosis and for understanding our patients and students.
 Otherwise, we’ll keep slipping into that old idea of vision as strictly an ocular issue and not thinking about it as possibly brain-based.

 What are you, and Perkins, doing to bridge that gap?